h4ckitt/debrid-scripts/README.md

 ## debrid.c

-A C version of debrid.sh, `libcurl` is the only dependency.
-This should run on Unix and Windows.
+A C version of debrid.sh that should run on Unix and Windows. `libcurl` is the only dependency.